 - partial hospitalization and intensive outpatient services for adults

-- outpatient treatment for people of all ages.
+- outpatient therapy for people of all ages.

 The Brattleboro Retreat serves as a practicum site for numerous college and university programs including: